 Applications will be analyzed using Threshold and Selection criteria (scoring).
 Only Applications that are responsive to all criteria will be eligible for funding.
 Fully responsive Applications are defined as Applications that provide full and complete Development documentation at the time of submission or upon request by OHFA Staff.

-For threshold factors only, all Applicants will be notified of insufficient documentation or items in need of clarification and will be given a 14-calendar day period in which to provide additional documentation and/or clarification as needed.
+For threshold factors only, all Applicants will be notified via a Preliminary Review Report of insufficient documentation or items in need of clarification and will be given a 14-calendar day period in which to provide additional documentation and/or clarification as needed.
 OHFA will permit such additional documentation and/or clarification to be provided electronically.
+Following the review of any additional documentation and/or clarifications submitted in response to the Preliminary Review Report, OHFA Staff will issue a Final Review Report detailing the Application’s final threshold determination.
+If an Applicant believes information included in the Final Review Report was in error, they are encouraged to notify Staff immediately so the situation may be reviewed.
+In the event the Applicant disputes any matter contained in the final Review Report, Applicants must file ten (10) copies of any response(s) to the final Review Report or other information they wish the Trustees to consider not less than five (5) business days prior to the commencement of the meeting where the Application will be considered.
+In addition to the hard copies, Applicants must submit an electronic version of the response.
+If both the hard copy and the electronic version are not received, the responses will not be accepted or considered by the Staff or the Trustees.

 Threshold Criteria